 My workhorse brushes right now are the:

-- #3/4 DaVinci Artissimo, Quill (Quills have strange numbering.
+- #3/4 DaVinci Artissimo, Mop (Mops have strange numbering.
 This is really almost the same size as a #14 pointed round).

 - #7/8 Winsor and Newton Artist’s Watercolor Sable Pointed Round.
-These seem to come in long hair (my choice) and shorter hair, with no visible difference in the labeling, so you just have to compare.
+These seem to come in long hair (my choice) and shorter hair, with no visible difference in the labeling on the brush, so you just have to compare.
 The long hair is almost a rigger in length.
 It’s great for sharp details and linear work (tree branches, wires, etc).

 - I think you can do an entire painting with either one of these if it’s 1/4 sheet or smaller.

 For special effects and larger skies/water/feilds I have:

-- #5 DaVinci Series 803 Blue Squirrel Filbert/Cat’s Tongue (whatever this is, it’s a spade-shaped flat).
+- #5 DaVinci Series 803 Blue Squirrel Oval Wash/Filbert/Cat’s Tongue (whatever this is, it’s a spade-shaped flat).

 - I bring some W&N Artist Watercolor Sable’s that have gotten old – which I bring for scrubbing and drybrushing.
 I mark the handles with tape, so I know which ones I’m willing to abuse.

 - A toy brush I don’t really use, (but am toting around in the hopes I will find a situation to experiment): #10 DaVinci Reservoir brush (Series 5519) that I just bought and am dying to try out.
 This is for linear type work – drawing with the brush.
 It’s like a rigger, with a fat base that holds water.
 Sort of a pen nib concept for brushes.

 I don’t really use synthetics any more – but they were good enough for many years.
-They’re perfectly fine for learning on, and are getting better every year.
+They’re perfectly fine for training your brushwork, and are getting better every year.

 I am just now trying a new synthetic fiber by Raphael called Soft Aqua.
 They claim it is engineered to hold more water.
 The fiber is spiraled, rather than smooth like a nylon strand.
 They come in wire bound mops that are working very well for me as a cheap alternate to the DaVinci Artissimo.